swanframe/financial-insight-generator/README.md

 * **Testability & reliability**

-  * LLM usage is easy to mock and test.
+  * LLM and vector usage is easy to mock and test.
   * Misconfiguration or provider errors never break the core pipeline; the system always falls back to a safe, deterministic path.

+* **Vector- / RAG-ready**

+  * Transaction-level vectors and a simple similarity API (`query_similar_transactions`) make it straightforward to build RAG-style flows that retrieve relevant transactions before calling an LLM.

 ---